-2 See MOLG (August 2006), Assessment Manual of Minimum Conditions and Performance Measures of Local Governments.
-Herein it is stated that there are numerous laws and guidelines that LLGs must conform to, namely the Local Governments Act, Finance and Accounting Regulations, and the National Gender Policy.
+1 See MoLG (August 2006), Assessment Manual of Minimum Conditions and Performance Measures for Local Governments.
+Herein it is stated that there are numerous laws and guidelines that LLGs must conform to, namely the Local Governments Act, Finance and Accounting Regulations, and the national gender policy.
 These laws conform to the Constitution and other human rights statutes.